Read configuration from a file Core

 The format is inferred from the file extension.
 If your file uses a non-standard extension, pass format explicitly:

-new FileBind({ filePath: "./settings.conf", format: "json" })| Extension | Inferred format |
+await FileBind.create({ filePath: "./settings.conf", format: "json" })| Extension | Inferred format |

 |---|---|